Rack-Robotics/docs/docs/wire-tool-v1.0/user-manual/index.md

 Threading is the act of guiding the brass EDM wire through the wire EDM tool.
 Here are a few tip for threading the wire tool:

 - Use a lighter to cut the brass EDM wire, not a clipper or knife.
 Clipping or cutting the wire with a tool leaves a bur on the wire, which prevents it from entering the ceramic wire guide.
 Burs can be avoided by placing the EDM wire into the flame of a lighter, and applying tension by hand.
 The heat melts the wire, and allows it to be drawn into a sharp point.
 This sharp point permits the brass EDM wire to enter the precision wire guide.
+- Release tension on the system by loosening tension spring completely.
+Depress tension arm and manually feed wire through PTFE tube and wire guide.
+- Guide wire around first and second idler taking care to ensure wire sits below WC block.
+- Thread wire through hole in waste spool.
+Pull tight and hold wire out to the side near the axis of rotation of the waste spool.
+- Re-apply tension by tightening the screw on the tension arm.
+- Turn on spool motor and allow at least 5 full turns before letting go of wire.
+- Excess wire used for threading may now be broken off of waste spool.
+- WT-01 is now threaded and ready to cut.

 ## Integrating Flushing